shanky1409/calculator-behaviour/addition.md

   And I type in "positive/negative number"
   And I press "equals"

-  Then consider only the last operator
+  Then consider the last operator

 ## Scenario: Addition is symmetric